minho42/roster-ios-public/README.md

 Email the author at gimbapapps@gmail.com for any inquiries or to share your feedback.

+> 25/1/2025: **⚠️ There seems to be some issues where subscribed users are still unable to see the coworkers.
+Updated version (v 1.0) with bug fix (hopefully) has been submitted for review in the App Store.
+We sincerely apologise for this inconvenience.**

 ## How to support the App ❤️

 - Give 5 stars on the App Store: [rate the app](https://apps.apple.com/au/app/roster/id6504712129?action=write-review&startRating=5)